 Then and there, Frederick decided it was time to turn its season around.
 That quest came to a triumphant conclusion on Tuesday, as the Warriors exacted revenge on Skyline with a 71-60 victory in the regular season finale for both teams.

-Frederick secured the No. 2 seed out of the conference and will take
+Frederick secured the No. 2 seed out of the conference and will take an eight-game winning streak into the state tournament after the pairings are announced on Sunday.

 "These kids have worked their tails off the last two years to get in this position," said Frederick coach Larry Frank, whose club has not lost since it was stunned at home by Skyline on Jan.
 25.